ElliotHYLee/DeepVIO/README.md

 <img src="https://github.com/ElliotHYLee/Deep_Visual_Inertial_Odometry/blob/docker/src/Results/Figures/correction_screen_shot.png" width="400">

-**Note** As mentioned early, this project corrects the CNN output of the velocity using accelerometer's integration by Kalman filter.
+**Note** As mentioned earlier, this project corrects the CNN output of the velocity using accelerometer's integration by Kalman filter.
 The positions are simple integrations on XYZ velocity.
 From 2nd graph's z axis, if lucky, the simple position integration may result in less drift.

 To ultimately reduce the position, you will need to bring your own position measurement. i.e SLAM.